inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

    :end-before: meter[0].display-name

 In the meter module, we configure the type to be :ned:`SlidingWindowRateMeter`, and set the sliding time window size:

+**review** (and also the display name, so we can see which traffic path belongs to which traffic class)

 .. literalinclude:: ../omnetpp.ini
    :language: ini